LiskArchive/lips/proposals/lip-introduce_bft_module.md

 ## Motivation

 The Lisk-BFT consensus protocol introduced in [LIP 0014](https://github.com/LiskHQ/lips/blob/master/proposals/lip-0014.md) specifies two new block properties, `maxHeightGenerated` (renamed from `maxHeightPreviouslyForged`) and `maxHeightPrevoted`, which are validated as part of the block processing.
 As part of the new state architecture and stricter separation between state machine layer and replication layer, the majority of the block verification now happens in the state machine layer and is logically separated into separate modules.
 That is why the consensus participants, their BFT weights and the current state of consensus votes is also maintained as part of the state machine.
 We therefore propose to introduce the BFT module that defines how this information is stored and updated as part of the block processing.

 ## Rationale

 The main purpose of the BFT module is to compute the following three properties:

 * `maxHeightPrevoted`: The maximum height of a block for which the weight of prevotes is at least a certain threshold value, see LIP [“Add weights to Lisk-BFT consensus protocol"][lip-weighted-lisk-bft] for details.
 This value is important for the block verification and fork choice rule.
 * `maxHeightPrecommitted`: The maximum height of a block for which the weight of precommits is at least a certain threshold value, see LIP [“Add weights to Lisk-BFT consensus protocol"][lip-weighted-lisk-bft] for details.
 This value is important for knowing up to which height the chain is finalized.
 * `maxHeightCertified`: The maximum height of a block for which a certificate has been generated and included in the chain, see [LIP “Introduce certificate generation mechanism”][lip-certificate-generation].
 This value is important for validating aggregate commits and for the [unlock transaction in DPoS][lip-unlock-condition].

 For computing the three values above, the following inputs are required:

-* **prevote threshold**: This threshold value is required for correctly updating the property `maxHeightPrevoted`.
+* **Prevote threshold**: This threshold value is required for correctly updating the property `maxHeightPrevoted`.
 This threshold can be computed from the sum of BFT weights of the active validators, see LIP [“Add weights to Lisk-BFT consensus protocol][lip-weighted-lisk-bft]” for details
-* **precommit threshold**: This threshold value is required for correctly updating the property `maxHeightPrecommitted`, see LIP [“Add weights to Lisk-BFT consensus protocol][lip-weighted-lisk-bft]” for details.
+* **Precommit threshold**: This threshold value is required for correctly updating the property `maxHeightPrecommitted`, see LIP [“Add weights to Lisk-BFT consensus protocol][lip-weighted-lisk-bft]” for details.
-* **certificate threshold**: This threshold value is important for validating aggregate commits included in blocks and then updating the value of `maxHeightCertified`, see [LIP “Introduce certificate generation mechanism”][lip-certificate-generation].
+* **Certificate threshold**: This threshold value is important for validating aggregate commits included in blocks and then updating the value of `maxHeightCertified`, see [LIP “Introduce certificate generation mechanism”][lip-certificate-generation].
 * **BFT weights of consensus participants**: For computing the prevote and precommit weight of a block, the BFT weight of the active validators at that block height is required.
-* **block headers information**: A subset of the properties of the recent block headers in the current chain is required to update the prevote and precommits weights.
+* **Block headers information**: A subset of the properties of the recent block headers in the current chain is required to update the prevote and precommits weights.
 The reason is that validators cast prevotes and precommits as part of their block header, see LIP [“Add weights to Lisk-BFT consensus protocol][lip-weighted-lisk-bft]” for details.

 We call the first four inputs above the **BFT parameters**.
 For the BFT module, we assume that these BFT parameters are provided from another module via the `setBFTParameters` function defined below.
 For a DPoS chain, the DPoS module would need to call the BFT module with the correct parameters, in particular, notifying the BFT module about any changes of validators.
 Similarly, for a PoA chain, it is the responsibility of the PoA module to provide the correct parameters as input to the BFT module.
 The block header information can be obtained by the module itself as part of the block processing.

 All the input parameters above, except the block headers, are stored in the BFT Parameters substore of the BFT module.
 We use the height at which the parameters are first valid as key.
 This means that if `h1` and `h2` are two keys in the BFT Parameters substore with `h1 < h2` and there is no key between `h1` and `h2`, then the BFT parameters for the key `h1` are valid at heights `h1, ..., h2-1`.
 The BFT module is therefore agnostic of the concept of rounds and the frequency at which these parameters are updated.

 The output of the computations of the BFT module is stored in the BFT Votes substore and is updated as part of processing a block.
 In that store, the current values of `maxHeightPrevoted`, `maxHeightPrecommitted` and `maxHeightCertified` are stored.
 Additionally, the substore contains the relevant properties of the `MAX_LENGTH_BLOCK_BFT_INFOS` most recent block headers (if these exist) together with their current prevote weight and precommit weight.
 Note that the constant `MAX_LENGTH_BLOCK_BFT_INFOS` is defined in the table at the beginning of the specifications.

 As auxiliary information for fast updates of the prevotes and precommits, we additionally store some information regarding the currently active validators, namely the minimum height since when a validator has been active and the largest height for which a validator has already cast a precommit.